 Secondary prevention of cardiovascular disease

-SIGN 148 Acute coronary syndrome (April 16) section 4.4 p 13 recommend the use of aspirin on its own (e.g. self-administered or by ambulance staff) or in combination with other anticoagulants.
+SIGN 148 Acute coronary syndrome (April 16) section 4.4 p 13 recommends the use of aspirin on its own (e.g. self-administered or by ambulance staff) or in combination with other anticoagulants.

-SIGN 147 Management of chronic heart failure (March 2016) section 5.11 p 26 “No firm evidence to supports the use of any antithrombotic therapy in patients with HF-REF in sinus rhythm.”
+SIGN 147 Management of chronic heart failure (March 2016) section 5.11 p 26 states “No firm evidence to support the use of any antithrombotic therapy in patients with HF-REF in sinus rhythm.”